-Hodgkin lymphoma survival gradually continues to fall beyond five years after diagnosis.
-79% of men and 83% of women are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with Hodgkin lymphoma during 2010-2011 in England and Wales.
-Out of 20 common cancers in England and Wales, ten-year survival for Hodgkin lymphoma ranks 4th highest overall.
-This relatively high survival is mainly a result of improvements in treatment over time, including advances in radiotherapy technology and more effective combinations of anti-cancer drugs.
+Hodgkin lymphoma survival continues to fall beyond five years after diagnosis.
+75.0% of people are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with Hodgkin lymphoma during 2013-2017 in England.

 About this data